 1. Marking things to return to is a good reminder that not everything has to be good or of quality.
 It's better to make a lot and discover something good amongst it all.
 Quantity is perhaps just as important as quality...

 "Inspiration exists, but it has to find you working"

 2. The off-cuts and scraps that are left when stretching a canvas are too plentiful and beautiful to go in the bin.
 I found a hardback book titled 'Gee's Bend' in a charity shop on Skegness seafront, which changed my view on textile, quilting, craft, art, abstraction and geometric patterns.
 I plan to make a large, tonal piece from these scraps of canvas and linen, inspired by Martha Tuttle and the Gee's Bend movement.

-3. Collage shares many of the same processes as quilting - both offering the maker a level of satisfaction that comes from making separate elements come together.
-The pieces either work or they don't, thus removing some of the decision-making and agonising from the process.
-I collect images - torn from magazines and newspapers - and so I began to make hybrid creatures to use as a starting point for small paintings.
-More freeing than painting from a straight image, this offers more creative licence when the starting point is already 'incorrect'.
+3. Collage shares many of the same processes as quilting - both offer the maker a sense of satisfaction that comes from making separate elements come together, a puzzle of your own making.
+The pieces either work or they don't, thus removing some of the decision-making and agonising from the creative process.
+Collecting images torn from magazines and newspapers, I began to make hybrid creatures to use as a starting point for small paintings.
+More freeing than painting from a straight image, this process offers more creative licence, as the starting point is already 'incorrect'...

 4. Lee Simmonds 'Into Yonderland' at Kristin Hjellegjerde, London Bridge.

 A small exhibition in bold tones - this exhibition felt chic and concise.
 Dream-like scenes painted in atmospheric colours; Simmonds does not clearly distinguish the background and foreground, and so the eye can travel in whichever direction it likes, gathering information rather than following a narrative.

 5. Bird skull, found on the beach in Inverness

 6. 'Not Without My Ghosts: The Artist As Medium' Drawing Room.